 There are so many amazing hikes in New Zealand that are actually reasonably close to Roys Peak.
-Some of our favorites include The Tasman Glacier, Hooker Valley, Sealy Tarns, Ben Lomond, Fernhill Loop, and the Queenstown Hill!
+Some of our favorite alternatives to Roys Peak include The Tasman Glacier, Hooker Valley, Sealy Tarns, Ben Lomond, Fernhill Loop, and the Queenstown Hill!

-And don’t forget to readl about all of our advetures in New Zealand!
+And don’t forget to read about all of our adventures in New Zealand!

 Other Things to do near Roys Peak